-You can start with the elegant design, a dome tent but with a sixteen square foot awning extending out from it.
-One of the more annoying issues with truck bed tents is that the rainfly needs to be zipped up in a storm, which severely restricts airflow.
+You can start with the elegant design, a dome tent but with a sixteen-square-foot awning extending out from it.
+One of the more annoying issues with truck bed tents is that the rainfly needs to be zipped up in a storm, severely restricting airflow.
 But with the awning extended, there’s no need to seal up the door, even if you’re camping in a downpour.
-The Sportz also comes with an integrated floor, which is a real lifesaver if you’re someone that doesn’t keep their truck bed in the cleanest condition.
+The Sportz also comes with an integrated floor, a real lifesaver if you’re someone who doesn’t keep their truck bed in the cleanest condition.

-This tent comes with quite a few accessories to keep the tent in pristine order too, like a gear loft above your head.
-These ceiling pockets are perfect for stuff that you need to reach in the middle of the night, like a flashlight to find your way to the toilet.
-There’s also a pair of storage pockets closer to bed level that are nice for eyeglasses or books; the sort of things you might set aside right before hitting the hay.
+This tent comes with quite a few accessories to keep the tent in pristine order, too, like a gear loft above your head.
+These ceiling pockets are perfect for the stuff that you need to reach in the middle of the night, like a flashlight to find your way to the toilet.
+There’s also a pair of storage pockets closer to bed level that is nice for eyeglasses or books, the sort of things you might set aside right before hitting the hay.
 There’s even a lantern holder attached to the ceiling that allows you to install some lighting in your tent.

-Many campers will be turned off by the Sportz high price tag.
+The Sportz high price tag will turn off many campers.
 It costs two or three times as much as some of the more inexpensive truck bed tents.
 However, the extra features and solid construction will be enough to convince hesitant buyers.